ABA–NBA merger: Four teams collapse

-Meanwhile, the ABA saw three of its teams (Memphis, San Diego, and Utah) disappear before the end of 1975, with a fourth team (Virginia) limping through the season before folding in early 1976.
-The Memphis Sounds moved to Baltimore as the Claws, but folded after only three preseason games after failing to post a performance bond with the league.
+Meanwhile, the ABA saw three of its teams that were around the previous season (Memphis, San Diego, and Utah) disappear before the end of 1975 occurred, with a fourth team (Virginia) limping through its own season before eventually folding operations before the end of the 1976 ABA Finals despite not even qualifying for the playoffs that season.

+The Memphis Sounds would move to Baltimore, Maryland to originally become the Hustlers before controversy with that team name quickly resulted in them changing it to the Claws, but that team folded operations after only three preseason games (one of which was against the Philadelphia 76ers of the NBA and all of them being losses, including their two matches against the Squires of the ABA) after failing to post a performance bond with the league.
+Before the regular season began in the ABA, the league would host an impromptu dispersal draft where they allowed each ABA team the chance to acquire someone from the defunct Claws franchise.

-On November 12, 1975—three weeks into the season—the San Diego Sails folded.
-The Sails had been plagued by wretched attendance, and their owner had learned the team would most likely be excluded from any upcoming ABA–NBA merger because Los Angeles Lakers owner Jack Kent Cooke did not want competition in Southern California for either his team or their television coverage on the cable television system he owned.
-The Sails' players were put into a special dispersal draft.
+On November 12, 1975—just three weeks into the regular season—the San Diego Sails (formerly known as the Conquistadors up until the ABA's final season began) folded operations themselves.
+The Sails had not only been plagued by wretched attendance, but their owner had also learned that the team would most likely be excluded from any upcoming ABA–NBA merger because Los Angeles Lakers owner Jack Kent Cooke did not want competition in Southern California for either his team or their television coverage on the cable television system he owned.
+The Sails' players were put into a special dispersal draft, though only three of their players would be drafted by two of the now-eight remaining ABA teams by that time.